TrustedForm Data Security

 How We Do This

-During the 72 hour claim period (beginning at the time the certificate is issued), we provide a unique URL for every generated certificate, where it can be reviewed by anyone who knows the link.
-During this time, TrustedForm account login credentials are not required to review a TrustedForm Certificate.
-To ensure that certificates can’t be found by an unauthorized person or malicious party, we use SHA1, a cryptographic hash function, to generate a unique URL for each and every certificate.
-Each URL contains a unique 40 character hexadecimal string.
+During the standard claim period (72 hours, beginning at the time the certificate is issued), we provide a unique URL for every generated certificate, where it can be reviewed by anyone who knows the link.
+During this time, TrustedForm credentials are not required to review a TrustedForm Certificate.
+To ensure that certificates can't be found by an unauthorized person or malicious party, we use SHA1, a cryptographic hash function, to generate a unique URL for each and every certificate.
+Each URL contains a unique 40+ character hexadecimal string.
 This makes the chances of guessing a TrustedForm Certificate URL effectively impossible.
 The level of effort required to try to break into our system far outweighs what little data they could possibly gather.
 Since there is a unique certificate for each individual lead record, discovering a certificate only potentially reveals data from a single lead.

 Then, they would have to start all over to find a second one.

 *If you’re interested, here is the math behind those odds:

 - The certificate URL includes a unique string comprised of 40+ hexadecimal characters, so in that three day window, they’d have to check 1,461,501,637,330,902,918,203,684,832,716,283,019,655,932,542,976 combinations (16^40: there are 16 valid hex characters and a total of 40 characters in that string).

 - We're also assuming that they run an astronomical number of checks against our system (1M a second), and for the sake of argument, that they don't trip any of our monitoring alarms, causing us to block them, they would make 259.2M checks over three days.
 (86,400 seconds in a day * 3 days * 1M)

 - We generate over 8.6 million certs in three days, so if all of this came together, the probability that they would accurately guess just one certificate URL while it is available is 0.000000000000000000000000000001530044.